-Bo, being the youngest to the fae, barely in control in her powers, and also dealing with the weight of destiny versus self-determination (she has the Nain Rouge’s vision of herself stabbing Trick looping in the back of her mind) would seem to hobble her, but she manage to sidestep her inexperienceto take control, ignore her succubus powers altogether, and use the vision to her advantage, instead.
+Bo is the youngest to the fae, barely in control in her powers, and also dealing with the weight of destiny versus self-determination (she has the Nain Rouge’s vision of herself stabbing Trick looping in the back of her mind).
+This would seem to hobble her, but she manage to sidestep her inexperience to take control, ignore her succubus powers altogether, and use the vision to her advantage, instead.

 It’s a clever bit of storytelling to use a damning prophesy as guidance for a solution, rather than make it either something which in its avoidance brings about its occurrence, or something which turns out to be a false prophesy.

 Another clever bit is to use past truth (via flashbacks) to obfuscate Trick’s present course of action, and point out clearly how his supposedly noble act may have had good consequences, but was entirely self-serving.
-In doing so it weakens Trick to the point it can skirt around the caveat where he must use his blood ‘of his own free will.’
+In doing so, it weakens Trick to the point it can skirt around the part where he must use his blood ‘of his own free will.’